EugeneEl/eugeneel.atricles/_posts/2017-08-24-Easy-localization.md

 This makes changes on our side much easier.
 In case we have a lot of changes or even new language - no problem.
 We can export all new translations to csv file for proper language and convert it to iOS localized strings with already mentioned Babelish tool.

-Your google doc sheet should have the following struct for converting it to .strings, pay attention to the name of columns : *Variables*, *English*
+Your table should have the following struct for converting it to .strings, pay attention to the name of columns : *Variables*, *English*

 ![ScreenShot](http://s013.radikal.ru/i325/1708/a7/0b9a3c2ba1a6.png)